JuliaLang/www_old.julialang.org/_publications/ASB16.md

 type: "article"
 title: "A Comparison of Programming Languages in Economics"
 authors:
-- Aruoba, S. Boragan
+- "Aruoba, S. Boragan"
-- Fernandez-Villaverde, Jesus
+- "Fernandez-Villaverde, Jesus"
 year: "2014"
-publisher: "National Bureau of Economic Research type : "working paper"
+publisher: "National Bureau of Economic Research" type : "working paper"
+doi: 10.3386/w20263
 ---

 We solve the stochastic neoclassical growth model, the workhorse of modern